 Expedited removal allows immigration officers to quickly decide if a person should be deported.
 Border officials can remove certain people from the U.S. rather quickly and without appearing before a judge.

 You can be placed in expedited removal proceedings if you entered the U.S. without a valid entry document (visa, border crossing card, or passport) or with false entry documents.

 Expedited removal is not allowed for unaccompanied children.

 |If you say that you want to apply for asylum or have a fear of persecution, you have the right to a credible fear interview.
 You should not be removed from the U.S. until an asylum officer decides whether you have a credible fear and can apply for asylum.
 Some people are still removed without an interview even though this is a right.|

 What is the credible fear interview?

-The credible fear interview will happen over the phone or in person with an interpreter.
+The credible fear screening will happen over the phone or in person with an interpreter.
 An asylum officer will ask you four questions to see if you have a credible fear of persecution.
-This means that you would have a great chance of proving your asylum claim at an immigration hearing.
+Your answers will help them decide if your claim is strong enough to go forward with an asylum interview or immigration hearing.

 - Why did you leave your home or country of last residence?